thorfriisphd-rgb/projection_figure_script/README.md

-# IBAM Projection Figure Renderer
+# VISTA — Visualisation of Interaction-Space Taxon Architecture

 Standalone rendering pipeline for generating evolutionary projection figures for the manuscript: